Since Gemma 4 added a 12B model, I tried testing Japanese language performance, voice input, and MTP on the DGX Spark

 | Agriculture | 0.70 | Mathematics | 0.20 |

-Text-heavy subjects were handled reliably, while engineering subjects requiring precise reading of diagrams, circuits, and mechanics were nearly impossible.
-This is where the limitations of a mid-range model show honestly.
-For applications like analyzing manufacturing blueprints, it's best not to expect too much just yet.
+Text-heavy subjects were handled reliably, while engineering fields requiring precise reading of diagrams, circuits, and mechanics were nearly impossible.
+This is where the limits of a mid-range model show themselves honestly.
+For applications like manufacturing blueprint analysis, it's best not to have excessive expectations just yet.

-Testing the Standout New Feature: Audio Input in Japanese
+Testing the Headlining New Feature: Audio Input in Japanese

-This is what I was most eager to try this time.
+This is what I most wanted to test this time.
 The 12B is the first mid-range model to support audio input.

-As I mentioned earlier, the mechanism doesn't use a dedicated audio encoder.
-Instead, 16kHz waveforms are sliced into 40ms frames and passed directly to the LLM.
-In transformers, you simply pass the audio array in the message, and it works just like working with images.
+As mentioned earlier, rather than using a dedicated audio encoder, 16kHz waveforms are cut into 40ms frames and fed directly into the LLM.
+In transformers, you simply pass an audio array in the message, writing it the same way as images.

 content = [